Wally Lamb: Early life

 Lamb was born to a working class Catholic family of German, English and Italian descent in Norwich, Connecticut.
-His father Walter was superintendent of the Gas Department of Norwich, Department of Public Utilities while his mother Anna was a homemaker.
-Three Rivers, the fictional town where several of his novels are set, is based on Norwich and the nearby towns of New London, Willimantic, in Connecticut as well as Westerly, Rhode Island.
+His father Walter was superintendent of the Gas Department of Norwich, Department of Public Utilities, while his mother Anna was a homemaker.
+Three Rivers, the fictional town where several of his novels are set, is based on Norwich and the nearby towns of New London and Willimantic in Connecticut as well as Westerly, Rhode Island.
 As a child, Lamb loved to draw and create his own comic books—activities which, he says, gave him "a leg up" on the imagery and colloquial dialogue that characterize his stories.
 He credits his ability to write in female voices, as well as male, with having grown up with older sisters in a neighborhood largely populated by girls.

 After graduating from high school, Lamb studied at the University of Connecticut during the turbulent early 1970s era of anti-war and civil rights protests and student strikes.
-He holds a B.A. and an M.A. in Education from the University of Connecticut and a Master of Fine Arts in Writing from Vermont College.
+He holds a B.A. and an M.A. in education from the University of Connecticut and a Master of Fine Arts in Writing from Vermont College.